20 Dreams: A Therapy Tool

 Spend some time reflecting on the exercise and allow members to be curious and enquire about other members picture cards.
 Encourage and model an empathic response to the rose, eg “ahh such a beautiful rose, it feels like it should be out in the open air rather than in this room with all these people?”

 For the more established group, you can help them wonder whether the picture card represents a part of themselves.
 For example, I wonder if a part of you feels a bit like the rose and wishes you were outside in the open air rather than here?
 Or I wonder how it makes you feel looking at that stem which is the wrong colour?

 Checking In and Checking Out with 20 Dreams

 Invite each member to choose an emotion when they come into the room.

-To begin the session ask each member to show the emotion and say why they chose it.
-Make sure everyone has been seen and heard before the group process begins.
+To begin the session ask each member to show the emotion and say why they chose it before the group process begins.

 At the end of the session invite each member of the group to revisit and change their emotion if they would like.

 To end the session invite each member to explain why they have kept or changed their emotion.